thesassway/thesassway.com/source/intermediate/using-object-oriented-css-with-sass.html.markdown

 Nicole Sullivan first introduced the world to [Object-Oriented CSS](http://www.slideshare.net/stubbornella/object-oriented-css) (OOCSS) at Web Directions North in 2008.
 Since then it has emerged as one of the leading modular systems for organizing your CSS.

 <abbr title="Object Oriented CSS">OOCSS</abbr> is not that different from other CSS methodologies like [SMACSS](http://smacss.com/) or [BEM](http://bem.info/).
 All of them aim to separate content from structure by placing CSS styles in reusable modular blocks of code.
 In fact, I usually mix SMACSS with OOCSS.
+(Editors note: We've also written extensivily about Modular CSS [here on The Sass Way](http://thesassway.com/modular-css).)

-Today I'm going to teach you the basic principles of Object-Oriented CSS.
+Today, I'm going to teach you the basic principles of Object-Oriented CSS.
 I'll even throw in a bit of advice about how to do this in the most efficient way with Sass.

 ## What is an object?